 How to Cut a Mango

 Mangoes have long, flat, hard pits, and tough, bitter skin.
-Here’s how to remove them without wasting any of the juicy, sweet flesh.
+Here are the three best ways to peel and slice the tropical fruit.

 Mango Types